 Turkey, now also known as Turkiye, is a rich land filled with history, charm, culture, and exquisite natural beauty.
 The Zitango team loves Turkey!
 We are experts in this destination, and we love travelers who are enthusiastic about discovering all there is to see and do in this amazing land.
 Even the hard-to-please jaded traveler or the bored ‘tween will find something to love here.
 In addition to Istanbul, we are also featuring nine other places worthy of a visit on a first (or second, even a third) trip to Turkey.

-Mount Nemrut, as the name implies, is a mountain, and you can climb it, but that’s not the reason people travel to this incredible UNESCO World Heritage site.
-Giant statues, representing ancient Greek, Armenian, and Persian gods, are on two terraces and will have visitors channeling their inner Indiana Jones as they explore.
-Nemrut is a burial mound, a place of eternal rest for ancient kings, to explore during the cooler mornings or enjoy sunsets in the late afternoons.
+Mount Nemrut, as the name implies, is a mountain, and you can climb it, but that’s not why people travel to this incredible UNESCO World Heritage site.
+Giant statues representing ancient Greek, Armenian, and Persian gods, are on two terraces and will have visitors channeling their inner Indiana Jones as they explore.
+Nemrut is a burial mound, a place of eternal rest for ancient kings to explore during the cooler mornings or enjoy sunsets in the late afternoons.
 Atop the mountain is the tomb of King Antiochus I. On the way down the mountain, there is a carving of the king depicted shaking hands with Hercules.

-Hierapolis and its surroundings are said to be civilization’s first resort and, some say, “retirement” village, with the travertine terraces of PAMUKKALE, (or “Cotton Castle” in Turkish) the first spa.
-This area is a magnificent site, as the minerals from the hot springs have cascaded down the terraces for millennia and resemble melting snow.
-It is possible to still sit and soak in the mineral rich waters of the hot springs, although we recommend you come early in the morning and be sure remove your shoes to protect the terraces from further erosion.
+Hierapolis and its surroundings are said to be civilization’s first resort and, some say, “retirement” village, with the travertine terraces of PAMUKKALE (or “Cotton Castle” in Turkish) the first spa.
+This area is magnificent, as the minerals from the hot springs have cascaded down the terraces for millennia and resemble melting snow.
+It is possible to still sit and soak in the mineral-rich waters of the hot springs, although we recommend you come early in the morning and be sure to remove your shoes to protect the terraces from further erosion.
 From there, take a climb up the hill to Hierapolis and observe one of the best-preserved amphitheaters in the Mediterranean region.

 ANCIENT TROY & GALLIPOLI